Yash020405/mattermost/AssignmentSubmission.md

 ### 1. Index Mapping Optimization

-I carefully tuned the Elasticsearch mappings for optimal search performance:
+We carefully tuned the Elasticsearch mappings for optimal search performance, though there was a lot of trial and error involved:

 ```json
 "settings": {